japa/japa.dev/content/docs/lifecycle-hooks.md

 ```

 ## Group hooks parameters
-The group lifecycle hooks receives an instance of the [Test class](../core/group.md) as the only argument.
+The group lifecycle hooks receives an instance of the [Group class](https://github.com/japa/core/blob/develop/src/Group/index.ts) as the only argument.

 ```ts
 test.group((group) => {